-Executive Compass specialises in the completion of high-quality, winning tenders for health and social care.
+Executive Compass specialises in the completion of high-quality, winning tenders for health and social care providers.

-We help place bidders at the cutting edge of the latest thinking, adding real value to submissions by integrating ideas and innovations into their tenders.
-We have produced winning tenders for social care services for all 32 London borough councils, all 27 county councils and almost every borough or city council in the UK.
-We have helped newly registered providers access frameworks for the first time, and have similarly supported some of the largest care companies and charities in the UK through training, bid writing and bid management to improve their success rates.
-Most recently, we supported a large regional care provider to expand into three new geographic areas as a result of successful tenders in late 2016 and 2017, which has allowed them to open three new offices supporting up to 400 service users.
+We place bidders at the cutting edge of contemporary thinking around health and social care, adding material value to bid submissions by integrating innovative practices into their tender responses.
+Our bid writers have produced winning tenders for social care services for NHS tenders, all 32 London borough councils, all 27 county councils, and almost every borough or city council in the UK.
+We have helped newly registered providers access frameworks for the first time and have supported some of the largest care companies and charities in the UK to improve their success rates and develop their services through training, bid writing, and bid management.

-We have an in-depth knowledge of the full range of care and support models offered by care providers throughout the UK to both children and adults, including:
+Through our experience and research, we have developed in-depth knowledge of the full range of care and support models offered by care providers throughout the UK, to both children and adults.
+This includes:

-- Domiciliary care, supporting service users of all ages to keep their independence and continue living in their own homes
+- Domiciliary care, supporting service users of all ages to grow and keep their independence and continue living in their own homes

 - Residential and nursing care

 - Extra care, combining the benefits of a round-the-clock care worker presence with the autonomy that comes with having your own front door